Government Social Benefits

 A significant government benefit is the welfare program, which aims to alleviate poverty and provide temporary relief to low-income individuals.

-By offering cash assistance, food stamps, and job training opportunities, this program strives to empower recipients to achieve self-reliance.
+By providing cash assistance, food stamps, and job training opportunities, this program strives to empower recipients to achieve self-sufficiency.

 Another essential government benefit is health coverage through programs such as Medicaid and Medicare.